lsst-tstn/tstn-020/index.rst

 ===================================

 Users will interact with configurations in multiple ways.
-In many cases, a user/operator will only need to change the configuration that is currently loaded, and are not concerned with the contents of the configuration itself.
+In many cases, a user/operator will only need to change the configuration that is currently loaded and are not concerned with the contents of the configuration itself.
 This section illustrates example use-cases for these types of scenarios.

 Discovering available configurations
 ------------------------------------

 The easiest way to get information from a CSC programmatically is by using a Jupyter notebook server.
-From a notebook astronomers, developers and power users can easily interact with the system through Python.
+From a notebook, observers, developers and power users can easily interact with the system through Python.

-In order to know what configurations are available for a specific CSC, users can read the ``configurationsAvailable`` event.
+In order to know which configurations are available for a specific CSC, users can read the ``configurationsAvailable`` event.
 This is done using a ``salobj.Remote`` class.

 .. code-block:: python